neven3/smartbrain-frontend/README.md

 ## How to use
 Register and paste a link to an image of a face and see if the app will able to draw a square around the face.

+If you don't feel like registering, use the following credentials to try out the app:
+Email: neven@neven.com
+Password: neven123

+Everything below is boilerplate Create React App text

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts